luis-e-lopez/phrase-frontend/README.md

 ## Prerequisites

 - Vue.js cli installed.
 To install cli run this command `npm install -g @vue/cli`.
 To check if the cli is already installed run the following command `vue --version`.
+This App has been built using **vue/cli 5.0.8** and **npm 9.3.1**

 ## Running Project